Restaurants & Bars

 To bring your dog and/or cat into Antigua, you must apply for a Veterinary Import License from the Veterinary & Livestock Division, Ministry of Agriculture, Government of Antigua & Barbuda.
 The Country of origin will determine the procedure that is taken

 Australia has a highly favourable animal health status and is free from a number of cat and dog diseases.
 In order to protect this status, cats and dogs entering Australia are required to undertake a period of quarantine on arrival.
 This quarantine period allows the Australian Quarantine and Inspection Service (AQIS) to monitor the animal's health and become aware of any disease concerns prior to the animal's release into Australia.
 The length of time in Australian quarantine can vary depending on the country of export and the pre-entry preparations involved.
 AQIS operates three animal quarantine stations that are equipped to accommodate cats and dogs: Eastern Creek Quarantine Station (Sydney, New South Wales); Spotswood Quarantine Station (Melbourne, Victoria); Byford Quarantine Station (Perth, Western Australia).
-As of 1 March 2012, all import permits for dogs arriving from the USA (not including Hawaii) will be issued with a condition that vaccination for Bordetella bronchiseptica (kennel cough) is mandatory.
+All import permits for dogs arriving from the USA (not including Hawaii) will be issued with a condition that vaccination for Bordetella bronchiseptica (kennel cough) is mandatory.
 Copies of all vaccination certificates/records, endorsed by an official veterinarian in the exporting country, must accompany the animal when it arrives in Australia.

 For dogs, cats, and ferrets: each animal entering the EU from a third country while travelling with a private person has to be identified and it has to be vaccinated against rabies.
 A certificate has to be carried along for each animal.
 Also, a serological test for rabies (titration test) is required for each animal that does not originate from a third country entered into the specific third country list in Annex II of Reg.(EC) No. 998/2003.
 Each animal has to be identified: After July 3, 2011 animals may only be identified by microchip.
 Tattoos applied before July 3, 2011 remain valid as long as they are clearly readable.
 Identification has to take place before anti-rabies vaccination.